Norbert Lins

-Norbert Lins (born 22 December 1977 in Ravensburg) is a German politician who has been a Member of the European Parliament since 2014.
-Since 2019, he is chairman of the Committee on Agriculture and Rural Development.
-He is a member of the Christian Democratic Union, part of the European People's Party.
+Norbert Lins (born 22 December 1977) is a German politician who has served as a Member of the European Parliament (MEP) since 2014.
+Since 2019, he has chaired the Committee on Agriculture and Rural Development.
+He is a member of the Christian Democratic Union (CDU), part of the European People's Party (EPP).

 Education and profession

 He graduated from High School of Economics in Ravensburg in 1997.
 He then did his military service with the German Armed Forces in Sigmaringen.
 From 1998 to 2002, he studied at the University of Applied Sciences in Kehl as a candidate for the higher civil service.
 He then completed a master's degree in "European Public Management" at the University of Applied Sciences in Ludwigsburg and Kehl.

 From 2004 to 2009, Norbert Lins worked as head of office to Andreas Schwab at the European Parliament in Brussels.
 From 2006 to 2011, he was a lecturer at Kehl University of Applied Sciences.
 After another administrative station, he became personal assistant to Rudolf Köberle in the Ministry of Rural Areas and Consumer Protection Baden-Württemberg.
 From 2013, he held the Division for Broadband Funding in the Ministry of Rural Affairs and Consumer Protection of the Federal State of Baden-Württemberg.